flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 ## VS Code Sidebar updates

 * Fixed an issue that prevented the VS code sidebar from loading in recent beta/master builds. - [#6984](https://github.com/flutter/devtools/pull/6984)
-* Show DevTools extensions as an option from the debug sessions DevTools dropdown, when available. [#6709](https://github.com/flutter/devtools/pull/6709)
+* Showed DevTools extensions as an option from the debug sessions DevTools dropdown, when available. [#6709](https://github.com/flutter/devtools/pull/6709)

 ## DevTools Extension updates